KlinkeLab/ImmClass2019/README.md

 ## Citation

 Torang _et al._ _**An elastic-net logistic regression approach to generate classifiers and gene signatures for types of immune cells and T helper cell subsets**_.
+Pre-print on bioRxiv https://doi.org/10.1101/623082